Title: The Power of Habit: Why We Do What We Do

 - It was an audiobook and I needed a new audiobook to listen to on my morning commute

-- That library branch’s selection of audiobooks is pretty extensive but mostly religious
+- That library branch’s selection of audiobooks is mostly religious so my selection was limited

 - I had a vague feeling that I’d seen it somewhere before and that maybe it was on my to-read list (I checked later, it wasn’t)

 But either way, I picked it up and listened to it, and I’m glad I did.